-Pratik Patel, Founder and Chairman of the The African Wildlife Trust (AWT) is a third generation Tanzanian.
+Pratik Patel, Founder of the The Friends of African Wildlife Trust (AWT) is a third generation Tanzanian.
 He grew up running around the Tarangire National Park and Serengeti Plains.
 He received a Bachelor of Commerce degree at the University of Dar es Salaam and completed his Honors cum laude at the American College of London.

 His family has been involved in the safari photo and ecotourism business for over four decades in Tanzania.